clipmove/DOSBlood/Readme.md

 * Fixed underwater issue with hitscan weapons
 * Allow cheat phrases to be said in multiplayer
 * Reset view bob/view sway inertia on level start
+* Fix weapon state not resetting on weapon change
 * Fix fall scream triggering after player has died
 * Fix choking hands to run at a constant framerate
 * Fix secrets for maps with glitched secret triggers